-Steroid inhalers contain corticosteroid medication.
+Steroid inhalers contain corticosteroid medicine.
 This can help reduce the inflammation in your airways.

 Steroid inhalers are normally prescribed as part of a combination inhaler.
-These also include one of the long-acting medications mentioned above.
+These also include one of the long-acting medicines mentioned above.

 If your symptoms are not controlled with inhalers, your doctor may recommend taking tablets or capsules also.
 This medicine may also be used if you have asthma as well as COPD.